SalikeHassan/CICD_Demo_Test/README.md

-# Test with one commit
+# Test with one commit scenario